kailash-manasarovar/statement/docs/timeline/2025/january.md

 - It's astonishing.
 - Is she really telling me that whatever I have uncovered about porn-industry infiltration of Spanish schools is irrelevant because I was sedated and raped as a child by groups of Jamaican men in North London?
 - A few days later, Inma tells me that the poisoning laboratory told her they will not test my samples without an order from the police.
+- I must be one of thousands of victims in Spain.
-- They're just ignoring the fate of their own children by blaming a victim.
-It's more than astonishing and it was around this time I started to realize that the Spanish are sacrificing their own children and babies to porn; Topheth style.
+- I'm horrified to understand that Spanish officials are just ignoring the fate of their own children by blaming a victim.
+- It's more than astonishing and it was around this time I started to realize that the Spanish are sacrificing their own women, children, and babies to porn as well as the thousands of foreign nationals already murdered; Topheth style.
 - God cannot let this go on.
-Please God sort them out IMMEDIATELY!!!!!
+- Please God sort them out IMMEDIATELY!!!!!

 !!! tip "Inma still tries to contact me regularly"
     - I'm never sure what exactly she wants.
-    - It seems clear that back in October 2024, [her and Paloma's interaction with me](../2024/october.md#meeting-inma-and-paloma-the-spanish-official-in-madrid) was to decide whether to tell the gangs to go ahead and murder me, which they attempted immediately once I was also fired from my job at Polygon a few days later.
+    - It seems clear that back in October 2024, [her and Paloma's interaction with me](../2024/october.md#meeting-inma-and-paloma-the-spanish-official-in-madrid) was to decide whether to tell the gangs to go ahead and murder me, which they attempted immediately and repeatedly once I was also fired from my job at Polygon a few days later.
     - They failed, of course.
     - The other times I heard from her, it seems like someone was about to try to murder me again; certainly in July 2025 in Lourdes that is *exactly* what [the Spanish woman calling herself Taya who also appears to be involved in multiple other murders](july.md#eyes-and-kidneys-again-and-heart-now-too) intended for me.
     - Another spectacular fail.